 "R42" (2016) would also mark the 40th anniversary of the aforementioned 2112, so all the arcs, anniversaries and jokes could be converging together in one nice tour.

 Alban Berg was very preoccupied with the number 23, which turns up in all sorts of musical and mathematical codes in his works.
 He died (officially) on Christmas Eve 1935, but some of his friends insisted that his death really occurred on the 23rd hour of the 23rd day.

-Thirty Seconds To Mars has the number 6277 appearing in their music videos and other promotional material.
+30 Seconds to Mars has the number 6277 appearing in their music videos and other promotional material.
 Numerically, it spells out MARS.

 Rhapsody of Fire's The Dark Secret Saga has 7.
 Seven demons, seven books, seven towers, seven wizards - apparently a reflection on the seven deadly sins.

 Bally's Playboy pinball has the number five as a recurring motif — there are five keys to Hugh Hefner's grotto, five knockdown targets to hit, and five Playmates to collect.

 In Les Misérables, the number 24601 (Jean Val Jean's prison number) is repeatedly referenced, mainly in his struggles with Javert.